 Name your 5 essential items of clothing

-“Balmain blazer (stupid expensive but if I told you I have worn it to every work meeting in the past 5 years I would be understating the frequency)
+“Balmain blazer (stupid expensive, but if I told you I have worn it to every work meeting over the past five years I would be understating the frequency)

 Great jeans: all the cuts, all the washes, I never get rid of my jeans

 Hanky Pankies – IYKYK